muhkuh-sys/taglist_editor/doc/readme.txt

   device info block
   module info block
 - an ELF file containing the firmware (no headers or tag list)
-- a binary file containing the taglist
+- a binary file containing the tag list

 You can load these components into the editor and save them as an NXO, or use the command line script 'makenxo.bat'